JonasKemmer/AliasFinder/README.md

-# The AliasFinder
+# The *AliasFinder*

-The AliasFinder is a Python script for uncomplicated alias testing based on the method introduced by [Dawson & Fabrycky (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...722..937D/abstract).
+The *AliasFinder* is a Python script for uncomplicated alias testing based on the method introduced by [Dawson & Fabrycky (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...722..937D/abstract).
 It provides publication quality plots.
 The original method is coupled with a Monte-Carlo approach to evaluate also the impact of noise on the data.

 ## Installation
 ### Using pip
-Directly from github using [pip](https://pip.pypa.io) and [git](https://git-scm.com):
+Downloads and installs the newest version from github using [pip](https://pip.pypa.io) and [git](https://git-scm.com):
 ```bash
 pip install git+https://github.com/JonasKemmer/AliasFinder.git
 ```
 ### From source
-Or download the directory to a local path:
+If you want to download the directory to a local path:
 ```bash
 git clone https://github.com/JonasKemmer/AliasFinder.git
 cd AliasFinder
 python setup.py install
 ```
+Alternatively you can use `python setup.py develop` to create a special .egg-link file in the download directory.
+In this way, any changes to the source code will directly be taken into account when the package is called (usefull if you plan to implement your own changes to the code).

 ## Requirements
-The AliasFinder is written in Python 3 and should run with a standard [Anaconda distribution](https://www.anaconda.com/distribution/).
+The *AliasFinder* is written in Python 3 and should run with a standard [Anaconda distribution](https://www.anaconda.com/distribution/).
 The requirements are:
 * astropy
 * numpy
 * matplotlib